sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**], [**Defensive**], [**Shield**]

-Effect: Your body is shrouded in jade.
+Effect: Your body is shrouded in jade while sustained.
 Foreign objects are blocked from entering as well.

 ### Longarm Gu
 *Rank 1 Catalyst*